 For more information on cookies, see CIT’s Web Privacy Tips: Understanding “Cookies”.

 When you search or browse Library web sites or databases, it is theoretically possible that someone else on the Cornell University network could “eavesdrop” on your activities (though this is a violation of Cornell University policy).
 This is because most data on the Internet is transmitted in clear text.
 One way to avoid this is to use an encrypted SSL connection using the “https” prefix.
-The Classic Catalog is one library system that supports HTTPS.
-At present, the WordCat Local catalog does not.
-If you are concerned that someone on the network system may be eavesdropping on your searches, use the Classic Catalog.
+Both the Classic Catalog and WordCat Local catalog support HTTPS searches.
+If you are concerned that someone on the network system may be eavesdropping on your searches, use either one, but change the prefix to https:// before you start your search.
 You should be aware that even if you use an https connection, the Library cannot guarantee that submissions to our websites, any content residing on our servers, or any transmission from our servers will be completely secure.

 The Library respects the privacy of all borrowers of library materials.
 The Library will not reveal the names of individual borrowers nor reveal what books are, or have been, charged to any individual except as required by law.
 Only staff members who have a functional need to view circulation data can view who has borrowed a book.